 However, for removing the hide from animals with tightly attached hides such as feral hogs and wild boars, a SOG Specialty Knives and Tools WD01-L Woodline, Large Fixed is far more useful.

-Thus, a knife with a forward-pointed tip makes it easier to perform this action with.
+Thus, a knife with a forward-pointed tip makes it easier to perform this action with a solid grip.